Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### AWS has created a large number of Edge Locations as part of its Global Infrastructure.
 Which of the following is NOT a benefit of using Edge Locations?

 - [ ] Edge locations are used by CloudFront to cache the most recent responses.
-- [ ] Edge locations are used by CloudFront to improve your end users’ experience when uploading files.
+- [ ] Edge locations are used by CloudFront to improve your end users' experience when uploading files.
 - [x] Edge locations are used by CloudFront to distribute traffic across multiple instances to reduce latency.
 - [ ] Edge locations are used by CloudFront to distribute content to global users with low latency.